A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Thematic analysis

 This section explores the applications of the collected GNN models across different thematic groups.
 The goal is to provide an overview of available empirical studies, the most common approaches, and the results obtained concerning the discussed themes.

-In each following subsection, one per theme, a list of the benchmark models that appear in the selected journal papers will be provided.
+In each following subsection, one per theme, a list of the benchmark models that appear in the selected papers will be provided.
 Within each theme, they will be classified as: mathematical and statistical models coming from Econometrics, non-GNN machine learning models, and GNN-based models.
 Mathematical and statistical models are characterized by the fact that they generate forecasts by analyzing a limited amount of data, and they usually struggle with cross-sectional large-scale and temporal long-term dependencies.
 Non-GNN machine learning models use more complex and highly nonlinear architectures, mainly neural networks, but they are not necessarily able to capture intricate spatio-temporal dependencies within the data.
 GNN-based models, conversely, attempt to represent these complex dependencies using various techniques, resulting in better, though not perfect, accuracy.
 In addition, information on the most common datasets will be given, along with the best results reported in the literature.
 All results presented in the tables of this SLR are taken directly from the tables of the selected papers, as we did not conduct any further experiments to obtain additional results.
+When examining the results tables, the reader is invited to consult the GitHub repository associated with this review, which provides interactive functionality for sorting and filtering models by any metric and generating plots, making it easy to analyze and compare the results.
 Note that in the tables which list benchmark models we have included references to any GNN model found.
 In the results tables, instead, we have explicitly referenced only those models proposed in the selected papers, in order to highlight them.
 Further information about the models used as benchmarks can be found either in the benchmark tables or in the papers where they are used as benchmarks.
+The most common benchmarks used across all groups of papers are also listed in the GitHub repository.

-The thematic groups of papers are presented in alphabetical order, with the exception of the ``Generic" applications group (which cannot be directly attributed to a specific case study) and the ``Other topics" group (focusing on specific problems of other disciplines).
+The thematic groups of papers are presented in alphabetical order, with the exception of the \enquote{Generic} applications group (which cannot be directly attributed to a specific case study) and the \enquote{Other topics} group (focusing on specific problems of other disciplines).
 In subsections with a large number of papers and high homogeneity of the datasets, more precise comparisons of the results and in-depth analyses will be conducted.